microsoft/WAFBench/ftw_compatible_tool/README.md

 ### Black-box Test

 Black-box test is to test the target server that cannot get the ModSecurity log.
-FTW-Compatible Tool will compare the HTTP status code returned by target server with the expected HTTP status code set in test cases.
+FTW-compatible tools will compare the HTTP status code returned by target server with the expected HTTP status code set in test cases.

 Black-box test does not require modifying ModSecurity configuration or importing any log file.
 It's recommended to run black-box test in batch mode: